Introduction To Greenhouse Capsicum Cultivation Project Report

 - Irrigation and fertilizers should be adequately supplied so that the plants develop fast and healthy.

-- Cleaning the greenhouse and disinfecting it regularly can prevent occurrence of diseases in plants.
+- Cleaning the greenhouse and disinfecting it regularly can prevent the occurrence of diseases in plants.

 - The apical bud should be protected carefully.

 - Bio-control measures or bio-fertilizers are always suggested for a greenhouse farm.

 It is always believed that protected cultivation can be more advantageous than normal traditional farming methods due to less or actually no dependence on external environmental conditions.
 Traditional farming yields only around 20-40 tons per hectare of land, which is comparatively very low to the yield generated from a greenhouse capsicum farm.
 Some advantages are outlined here:

 - Harvest is possible 2 to 3 times a year

 Cost and profit analysis of Capsicum farming in Greenhouse

 The cost of cultivating capsicum in 1 acre of the greenhouse is discussed here.
 The values presented here are approximate values and may vary considerably from the practical values because of changes in the market structure and the location of the farm.

 Cost of capsicum seedlings: Rs 20 per piece (may vary for different cultivars).